oaxana/car-price-prediction/README.md

 ## Key Findings:

 1) 3 linear models were created: Linear Regression, Ridge Regression and Lasso Regression.
 Two non-linear models were created: Random Forest and XGBoost.
 2) All 3 linear models performed similarly and were only 63% accurate, based on the R² score of 0.63.
-Test RMSE for all 3 models was just under 9000.
+Test RMSE for all 3 models was 8845.
 3) GridSearchCV was attempted for the linear models.
 This required a very long compute time, and only the Ridge model parameter of Alpha = 10 was obtained.
 Attempts to get other best parameters did not work as GidSearchCV did not converge with the allotted compute power after several iteration increases.
 4) Decision Tree model performed much better than the Linear Models, capturing non-linear relationships in the data, with 82% accuracy based on the R² score of 0.82.
-Test RMSE was also slightly better = 6154
+Test RMSE was also slightly better = 6188
 5) Random Forest model performed the best by reducing overfitting and averaging multiple trees with 89% accuracy.
 Test RMSE was also slightly better than Decision Tree, and almost half the value of the RMSE error of the Linear Models.
-Test RMSE = 4859.
+Test RMSE = 4863.
-6) XGBoost performed similarly to Decision Tree with R² score of 0.82 and Test RMSE = 6223
+6) XGBoost performed similarly to Decision Tree with R² score of 0.82 and Test RMSE = 6224

 ## Notable Findings from Analysis of Linear Models Coefficients:
 Based on the coefficients from the Linear Regression model, we can derive insights into how each feature influences the price of a used car.
 Since the coefficients from the Ridge and Lasso Regression models are similar, we'll focus on the Linear Regression model for this analysis.

-### Year (3430.59)
+### Year (3431)
-- For each additional year (newer model year), the price of a car increases by approximately $3430.59.
+- For each additional year (newer model year), the price of a car increases by approximately $3431.
 This makes sense as newer cars are typically more valuable.

 ### Manufacturer
-- Ferrari (1302.56): Being a luxury brand, Ferrari significantly increases the car price by about $1302.56 compared to other manufacturers.
+- Ferrari (1303): Being a luxury brand, Ferrari significantly increases the car price by about $1303 compared to other manufacturers.
-- Tesla (795.58): Tesla cars also command a higher price, increasing the value by approximately $795.58.
+- Tesla (796): Tesla cars also command a higher price, increasing the value by approximately $796.
-- Porsche (726.48): Similar to Ferrari and Tesla, Porsche increases the car's price by around $726.48.
+- Porsche (726): Similar to Ferrari and Tesla, Porsche increases the car's price by around $726.
 - Other Brands: Brands like GMC, Lexus, and others also show positive coefficients, indicating their positive impact on car prices.
-On the other hand, manufacturers like Chrysler (-568.20), Kia (-805.66), and Hyundai (-868.52) decrease the price, indicating lower market valuation.
+On the other hand, manufacturers like Nissan (-931), Kia (-806), and Chrysler (-568) decrease the price, indicating lower market valuation.

 ### Type of Vehicle
-- Pickup (926.57): Pickup trucks increase the car's price by approximately $926.57, showing their high demand and value.
+- Pickup (927): Pickup trucks increase the car's price by approximately $926.57, showing their high demand and value.
-- Truck (818.49): Trucks increase the price by $818.49, similar to pickups.
+- Truck (818): Trucks increase the price by $818.49, similar to pickups.
-- Coupe (689.05): Coupes add about $689.05 to the car's price.
+- Coupe (689): Coupes add about $689.05 to the car's price.
-- Other Types: Types like sedan (-762.61) and hatchback (-623.19) have negative coefficients, indicating they might be valued lower compared to other types.
+- Other Types: Types like sedan (-763) and hatchback (-623) have negative coefficients, indicating they might be valued lower compared to other types.

 ### Condition of the Car
-- Good Condition (449.79): Cars in good condition are valued $449.79 higher than those in other conditions.
+- Good Condition (450): Cars in good condition are valued $450 higher than those in other conditions.
-- New Condition (339.69): New cars add $339.69 to the price, reflecting their higher market value.
+- New Condition (340): New cars add $340 to the price, reflecting their higher market value.
-- Salvage Condition (-66.04): Cars in salvage condition decrease the price by $66.04, indicating they are less desirable.
-- Fair Condition (-281.29): Cars in fair condition also decrease the price by $281.29.
+- Fair Condition (-281): Cars in fair condition decrease the price by $281.

-### Odometer (-6913.09)
+### Odometer (-6913)
-- For every additional unit on the odometer, the car's price decreases by $6913.09.
+- For every additional unit on the odometer, the car's price decreases by $6913.
 This significant decrease highlights the impact of mileage on car depreciation.

 ### Size
-- Full-Size (544.75): Full-size cars increase the price by $544.75, reflecting their higher market value.
+- Full-Size (545): Full-size cars increase the price by $545, reflecting their higher market value.
-- Mid-Size (290.16): Mid-size cars add $290.16 to the price.
+- Mid-Size (290): Mid-size cars add $290 to the price.
-- Sub-Compact (-30.80): Sub-compact cars decrease the price by $30.80.
+- Sub-Compact (-31): Sub-compact cars decrease the price by $31.

 ## Notable Findings from Random Forest Feature Importances